Poojachaurasiya20/Application-of-SQC-in-Shoe-Manufacturing/README.md

 • Fishbone (Ishikawa) Diagram to determine root causes of defects

 ## Analysis:
-SQC tools such as X̄ Chart, R Chart, NP Chart, Pareto Chart, and Fishbone Diagram were applied to analyze production stability and defect patterns.
+SQC tools such as X̄ Chart, R Chart, np Chart, Pareto Chart, and Fishbone Diagram were applied to analyze production stability and defect patterns.
 • X̄ Chart & R Chart monitored average shoe length and showed the process mean & variability stability within samples.
 • np Chart tracked the number of defective shoes per production group which was controlled but can be reduced.
 • Pareto Chart identified major defects such as stitching defects, sole detachment, Glue marks.